Peter Sarantopoulos: Club career

-Sarantopolous was a two-time First Team and one-time Second Team Canadian Interuniversity Sport All-Canadian with the University of Toronto Varsity Blues.
+Sarantopoulos was a two-time First Team and one-time Second Team Canadian Interuniversity Sport All-Canadian with the University of Toronto Varsity Blues.

 He played for the North York Rockets in the Canadian Soccer League from 1988 to 1992, where he was named a league All-Star in 1991 and 1992.
 During the 1992 season, he was traded to the Winnipeg Fury.

 He played for Toronto Blizzard during the 1993 American Professional Soccer League season, as well their replacements the Toronto Rockets for the APSL's 1994 campaign.

 In 1996, he signed with St. Catharines Wolves of the Canadian National Soccer League.
 He made his debut on 2 June 1996 in a match against Toronto Italia.
 With St. Catharines, he won the CNSL Cup and reached the playoff finals, but were defeated by Toronto Italia.
 In the winter of 1996 he played at the indoor level with Toronto Shooting Stars in the National Professional Soccer League.

 Sarantopoulos played the 1998 season in the Toronto Lynx in the USISL A-League.